This Week’s Tip Sheet: A Tidy Living Room

 But reading Dr. Saundra Dalton Smith’s book, Sacred Rest, changed the way I thought about rest completely.

-In her book, she outlines 7 types of rest our mind and body needs to help combat chronic fatigue and rest deficits.
+In her book, she outlines 7 types of rest our mind and body need to help combat chronic fatigue and rest deficits.

-While physical, mental and sensory rest were the types of rest I was the most familiar with, we also need emotional rest, social rest, creative rest, and spiritual rest.
+While physical, mental, and sensory rest were the types of rest I was the most familiar with, we also need:

 So, the next time you feel tired, out of sorts, or overwhelmed, reexamine these 7 areas of your life and begin infusing your day with small pockets of rest.